tallestbassist/MCP42010-42050-42100/README.md

   (13. SO    <->  12.
 MISO)  (not actually sure if this is needed for this chip)

+(Mega and some others use different pins - always check you boards connections)

 NOTE: This is example how to control multiple digipots but i havent gotten it to work with multiple encoders.